-- □ Management Plane: All activities related to provisioning and monitoring of the networks - Fault, Configuration, Accounting, Performance and Security (FCAPS). - Instantiate new devices and protocols (Turn devices on/off) - > Optional \Rightarrow May be handled manually for small networks. - Services Plane: Middlebox services to improve performance or security, e.g., - Load Balancers, Proxy Service, Intrusion Detection, Firewalls, SSL Off-loaders - > Optional \Rightarrow Not required for small networks
+- □ Management Plane: All activities related to provisioning and monitoring of the networks - Fault, Configuration, Accounting, Performance, and Security (FCAPS). - > Instantiate new devices and protocols (Turn devices on/off) - > Optional $\Rightarrow$ May be handled manually for small networks. - Services Plane: Middlebox services to improve performance or security, e.g., - Load Balancers, Proxy Service, Intrusion Detection, Firewalls, SSL Off-loaders - > Optional $\Rightarrow$ Not required for small networks

-Student Questions

-Are all four planes in layer 2.5?
+□ Are all four planes in layer 2.5?
 The planes are not layered.
-Data plane includes all 7 layers.
+The data plane includes all seven layers.
 Other planes are parallel to it.